aerospike/aerospike-vector/quote-semantic-search/README.md

 ## Developing
-This demo is build using [Python Flask](https://flask.palletsprojects.com/en/2.3.x/) and [Vue.js](https://vuejs.org/).
-In order to developer follow the steps to setup your Python environment.
+This demo is built using [Python Flask](https://flask.palletsprojects.com/en/2.3.x/) and [Vue.js](https://vuejs.org/).
+In order to develop, follow the steps to set up your Python environment.

 ### Setup Python Virtual Environment